 Sometimes when you feel unsure or disordered, you need to flow with it and be in the presence of complexity and ambiguity.

 Currently, many challenges are happening that you have never experienced before.
-With these challenges, even if you have experienced them, they were different times, with different people, in a different context.
+With these challenges, even if you have experienced them, they were at different times, with different people, in a different context.

 I do not support some woo-woo hyper-intuitive “ask the universe, and the universe will give” idea.
 I suggest you hold in the complexity you are in and ask yourself a couple of questions, then see what progress looks like.